The Medicare Journey™

 What is Medicare?

-What is the main difference between Medicare & Medicare Advantage?
+What are the main differences between Medicare and Medicare Advantage?

 What does Medicare cover?

-Medicare may cover many things depending on what path one takes.
-The question you should really be asking is, “what does Medicare consist of?”.
-The answer: Medicare is made up of Four (4) Letter “Parts” NOT “Plans” which define your coverage options. *Note: When dealing with Medicare, there is a big difference between the two terms Parts & Plans because they represent entirely different things.
-By keeping these terms separate in your mind, you will understand Medicare more easily!
-Additionally, how these parts work together is also a source of much confusion for people so for now, just glance them over and keep reading.
-As we continue on The Medicare Journey, this will all come together and make more sense.
-For now, Medicare consists of;
+According to Medicare.gov, Medicare may cover many things depending on what path one takes.
+The question you should really be asking is, what does Medicare consist of?.
+The answer: Medicare is made up of Four (4) Letter ‘Parts’ NOT ‘Plans’.
+When dealing with Medicare, there is a big difference between the two terms ‘Parts’ and ‘Plans’ because they represent entirely different insurances as you will see.
+Plans represent Medigap Plans which are private insurance plans that help cover the costs that Medicare doesn’t pay for.
+By keeping these terms separate in your mind, you will understand Medicare more easily as this can be a major source of confusion for many.
+Medicare consists of of the following parts;